refh0101/Categorize-support-issues-using-multiclass-classification-with-ML.NET/README.md

 This repository demonstrates a machine learning solution built with ML.NET to classify GitHub issues based on their titles and descriptions.

 ## Features
-Data Preprocessing: Converts categorical labels to numeric keys, featurizes text fields, and combines them into a single feature vector.
+- Data Preprocessing: Converts categorical labels to numeric keys, featurizes text fields, and combines them into a single feature vector.

-Model Training: Utilizes the SDCA Maximum Entropy trainer for efficient multiclass classification.
+- Model Training: Utilizes the SDCA Maximum Entropy trainer for efficient multiclass classification.

-Evaluation: Provides metrics such as accuracy, log-loss, and log-loss reduction to measure the model's performance.
+-Evaluation: Provides metrics such as accuracy, log-loss, and log-loss reduction to measure the model's performance.

-Prediction: Supports real-time prediction for individual data points using the trained model.
+-Prediction: Supports real-time prediction for individual data points using the trained model.

-Model Persistence: Saves and reloads the trained model for reuse in production environments.
+-Model Persistence: Saves and reloads the trained model for reuse in production environments.

 ## Technology Stack
-ML.NET: Core machine learning framework for building and training models.
+- ML.NET: Core machine learning framework for building and training models.
-C#: Programming language used to implement the pipeline and logic.
+- C#: Programming language used to implement the pipeline and logic.
-.NET Core: Provides cross-platform compatibility for the application.
+- .NET Core: Provides cross-platform compatibility for the application.

 ## How It Works
-Data Preparation:
+- Data Preparation:

 Input data is read from TSV files containing GitHub issues.
 The dataset includes fields such as Title, Description, and Area (classification label).